Glossary

 Definition

-The Minimum Viable Product (MVP) is the most basic version of a product or service that allows a startup to test its hypothesis and gather feedback from early adopters.
-It is a strategy commonly used in the startup world to validate ideas and minimize the risk of developing a product that may not meet market needs.
+A Minimum Viable Product (MVP) is the most simplified, functional version of a product or service that allows a startup to test its core idea with early adopters.
+It includes only the essential features needed to deliver the primary value proposition, letting the team gather feedback, validate assumptions, and minimize the risk of building something the market doesn’t want.

 Why is an MVP important?